Speeding Up Lightroom

 The Texture slider in Lightroom is remarkable, and it works great on the original negative.
 In many cases, I think adding a bit of texture looks MORE like the kind of sharpening used in Lab scanners than the sharpening controls in the details panel.
 You can also use this in combination with the local adjustments (like graduated filers), for instance, if you want to increase the texture in most areas of the image, but want to lower texture to soften skin tones or make smoother looking skies.

 LEFT: No texture added.
 RIGHT: Texture +25 in Lightroom.
-A lot of times, I find that added a bit of texture adds more of the “3D” feeling associated with a lab scanner.
+A lot of times, I find that adding a bit of texture adds more of the “3D” feeling associated with a lab scanner.

 While Negative Lab Pro will automatically try to use the automatic lens correction tool, it can be helpful to come in and check and update the settings.
 This is especially important if you are using any kind of lens adapter in your camera scanning setup, as the adapter will typically prevent the camera lens metadata from being captured by your camera, and thus prevent Lightroom from finding the right lens profile automatically.
 So in that case, you might need to manually add your lens in this tool and find the right settings to remove distortion and vignetting.
 This is also a helpful tool for removing chromatic aberration from your scene.